alkirov/TheStorySpoilerSystemExam/README.md

 # TheStorySpoilerSystemExam
 This is exam project.
 And I'm updating this for testin purposes.
+Part 2